yiisoft/yii2/docs/guide/tutorial-i18n.md

 > recommended to keep this value.
 The reason is that it's easier to find people translating from
 > English to any language than from non-English to non-English.

-You may set the application language at runtime to set it to a language the user has chosen.
+You may set the application language at runtime to the language that the user has chosen.
 This has to be done at a point before any output is generated so that it affects all the output correctly.
 Therefor just change the application property to the desired value: